SorensenUCSC/CSE211-fa2022/projects/register_allocation/index.md

 Note how no register is assigned to `w` as it wasn't live at the end of the program.
 For the sake of the example, I suppose it would have been nice to allocate `w` a register, but this is more correct.

 ## Conclusion, Considerations, and Continuation
 Wowie!
 The resulting code is a very interesting launchpad for a much more thorough implementation.
+I wrote all the algorithms without referencing the pseudocode outlined in the paper, so it might not be the exact way to carry out the algorithms but it seems like it works fine :)

  Taking the final register data and outputting to RISCV and comparing speed would have been the next stage after and may be something I attempt.
 Look out for that in the GitHub repo!
 I think this investigation led to some crucial realizations about the compiler pipeline, specifically how many transformations your code goes through for analysis and the various passes needed to generate optimized code.
 Truly have a greater appreciation for the wizards who made clang and gcc.
 Some interesting optimizations that could be layered on top of these could be local value numbering and generally better spill heuristics.

 Each of these algorithms have more optimized versions as well.
 -  The linear scan algorithm can be extended with Second Chance Bin Packing in which we can use live range data to more efficiently assign registers and account for holes.